monasca/monasca-aggregator/README.md

   * No additional runtime requirements, beyond Apache Kafka, such as Apache Spark and Apache Storm.

   * No additional databases required.
-For example, Kafka offsets are stored in Kafka and does not require an external database, such as MySQL.
+For example, Kafka offsets are stored in Kafka and do not require an external database, such as MySQL.

 * Instantaneous start-up times.
 Due to it's lightweight design and use of Go, start-up times are extremely fast.